menikhilravi/FinTelligence/README.md

     Garbage In, Garbage Out: The accuracy of your output is entirely dependent on the quality of your input data.
 Sarcasm, irony, and complex financial jargon are notoriously difficult for algorithms to understand.

     Legal & Financial Advice: This application is for informational purposes only and should never be considered financial advice.
 All investment decisions carry risk.

+Features

+    News Data Acquisition: Fetches news from Yahoo Finance RSS feeds.

+    Flexible Sentiment Analysis: Supports two different sentiment analysis models:

+        VADER: A fast, lexicon-based model great for general-purpose text.

+        FinBERT (Commented out): A powerful, domain-specific transformer model trained on financial text for higher accuracy (requires more setup).

+    Local Data Storage: Uses SQLite for a simple, serverless, and robust local database.

+    Interactive Dashboard: A web-based UI built with Streamlit to visualize and explore the sentiment data.

+    Automated & Configurable: Runs automatically on a schedule and is easily configured via the config.py file.

+Project Structure

+.
+├── config.py               # Configuration file for tickers, API keys, etc.
+├── data_acquisition.py     # Module for fetching data from news feeds.
+├── sentiment_analysis.py   # Module for text preprocessing and sentiment analysis.
+├── database.py             # Module for all SQLite database interactions.
+├── main.py                 # Main entry point to run the data collection pipeline.
+├── app.py                  # The Streamlit UI dashboard application.
+├── requirements.txt        # Lists all Python package dependencies.
+└── README.md               # This file.

+Setup & Installation

+    Clone the Repository

+    git clone <repository_url>
+    cd <repository_name>

+    Create a Virtual Environment
+    It's highly recommended to use a virtual environment to manage dependencies.

+    python -m venv venv
+    source ven/bin/activate  # On Windows, use `venv\Scripts\activate`

+    Install Dependencies
+    Install all the required packages from requirements.txt.

+    pip install -r requirements.txt

+Usage

+The project has two main parts: the data collection script and the UI dashboard.
+1. Run the Data Collector

+First, you need to collect some data.
+Run the main.py script from your terminal.
+This will fetch headlines, analyze them, and save them to sentiments.db.
+You can leave this running in a terminal to continuously collect data.

+python main.py

+2. Launch the UI Dashboard

+While the data collector is running (or after it has run at least once), open a new terminal (with the virtual environment activated) and run the following command:

+streamlit run app.py

+This will launch the interactive dashboard in a new tab in your web browser.
+You can use the search box or dropdown in the sidebar to explore the sentiment for different tickers.
+Viewing the Data

+Besides the UI, you can inspect the collected data directly by using any SQLite database browser to open the sentiments.db file.
+This will allow you to see the sentiments table and run queries on your data.

+-- UI & Advanced Features: The "Next Level" --

+With the data pipeline built, the next step is to visualize the results and consider advanced features to make the tool even more powerful.
+This section provides an example visualization and ideas for future development.

+UI Options

+For a rich user experience, an interactive web dashboard is recommended.
+The **Streamlit** library is perfect for this, allowing you to build a functional UI with just Python.

+Key UI Components:

+    Dropdown to select stocks
+    Interactive charts with Plotly
+    Color-coded cards for headlines
+    Auto-refreshing data

+Advanced Features

+Once the MVP is functional, consider these enhancements to improve its capabilities and accuracy.

+Potential Upgrades:

+    Add more data sources (Reddit, SEC filings)
+    Use Named Entity Recognition (NER) for accuracy Implement an automated alerting system
+    Backtest sentiment against historical prices